Last updated on November 27th, 2018

 Though my daughter didn’t have to go through the police verification, it was not the case with my wife and me.
 Earlier, when I received the passport without any police verification, I was overjoyed thinking that being just a renewal, police verification was eliminated.
 Soon I was going to know how wrong I was.

-One day while finishing my work, I got a call from the local police station asking me to come down next day at 9 AM along with all the documents for verification.
+One day while finishing my work, I got a call from the local police station asking me to come down the next day at 9 AM along with all the documents for verification.
 Unfortunately, me being in hurry to catch my bus, heard it wrong.
 Next day, I went there but at 10 AM instead of 9 AM.
-I explained my situation but couldn’t get any appointment on that day as the officer in charge had left already.
-I was told to wait for another call for appointment, which never came.
+I explained my situation but couldn’t get an appointment on that day as the officer in charge had left already.
+I was told to wait for another call for an appointment, which never came.

 After some days, I again visited the police station and the guy there told me to get a fresh police verification request initiated from the Passport office.
 Damn!
 That means I will have to spend a whole day in the queue just to initiate the request.
 By the way, this is done at old passport office which means ever longer queue and wait time!
 I cursed myself for not listening to that call properly, but the arrow had left the bow.

 The very next day, I went to the old passport office at Senapati Bapat Road early in the morning and joined the queue so long that someone might have thought there is some crazy sale offer going on inside.
-After hours of sun-baked, sweaty fun time, when I finally reached the counter, the lady at the counter gave me the pleasant news that the counter time was up and I would have to come next day.
+After hours of sun-baked, sweaty “fun” time, when I finally reached the counter, the lady at the counter gave me the pleasant news that the counter time was up and I would have to come next day.
 Wonderful!
 What a way to value a person’s time?

-Next day after repeating same exercise, I finally successfully submitted the request for police verification.
-In the meantime, my wife had her police verification done at same police station.
+Next day after repeating the same exercise, I finally successfully submitted the request for police verification.
+In the meantime, my wife had her police verification done at the same police station.
 She requested the police officer to look into my case as well.

 A Happy Ending

 Finally, I got the call from the police station for verification.
-This time I went before appointed time, fully equipped with all the documents such as identity proofs, address proofs, qualifications, work experience letters etc. The young lady constable quickly went through my documents.
+This time I went before the appointed time, fully equipped with all the documents such as identity proofs, address proofs, qualifications, work experience letters etc. The young lady constable quickly went through my documents.
 She asked me some general questions about the length of my residence at current address, which countries I have visited in the past, where do I presently work, which country I am interested to immigrate etc. While doing her paperwork, she also told me some interesting stories about other candidates and sought my opinion about migrating to Dubai, which sadly I had no idea about.

-Once all the paperwork was ready, I was asked to sit in front of chief inspector.
+Once all the paperwork was ready, I was asked to sit in front of the chief inspector.
 He gave me a cursory glance, trying to judge whether I am worthy of passport or not.
-Finally with an air of superiority, he took the pen from his assistant and signed on my application.
+Finally, with an air of superiority, he took the pen from his assistant and signed on my application.
 Phew!
 It was like winning a marathon and to add to my joy, I didn’t have to pay a single penny as a bribe, which is rare in such cases.
-Triumphant, I thanked my stars and walked back home to take care of next pending task.
+Triumphant, I thanked my stars and walked back home to take care of the next pending task.